schm00g/coin-viewer/README.md

 Chose to work with vue 2 as some libraries have not yet caught up with vue 3.

 Vue dev tools essential for iterating and debugging.

+App has been hosted on Vercel for ease of accessibility.

 ## Basic Exercises